Companionate Marriage

-Companionate Marriage was a 1928 American silent drama film directed by Erle C. Kenton and starring Betty Bronson, and released by First National Pictures.
-The film is now considered lost.
+Companionate Marriage was a 1928 American silent drama film directed by Erle C. Kenton and starring Betty Bronson.
+The film was produced by Sam Sax of Gotham Productions and acquired by First National Pictures for distribution only.
+This explains why the film at this late date was completely silent as by this time First National was routinely supplying Synchronized musical soundtracks to its feature films.

 The film was a collaboration between the company of Asher Small Rogers and Sam Sax.
 It was banned by the New York State Censor.